robpco/docker-nginx-uwsgi-flask/README.md

   - The `-p` parameter maps the localhost's port 8080 to port 80 of the image
   - The `-d` parameter `detaches` our terminal session from the image
   - The `--rm` parameter automatically removes the image when it's stopped.
-  - Finally, we specify the name `myapp` and tag `1` of the image
+  - Finally, we specify the name of the image: `myapp`
-- After running the command, we can open up out web-browser and type in `http://localhost:8080` and interact with our Python Flask application
+- After running the command, we can open up a web-browser and type in `http://localhost:8080` and interact with our Python Flask application

 ```
-docker run --rm -p 8080:80 -d myapp:1
+docker run --rm -p 8080:80 -d myapp
 ```